Blargian/min_span_tree_visualizer/README.md

 Finally, run:

-`./vcpkg install`
+`./vcpkg integrate install`

 You can now open the folder in visual studio.
 Open up the CMakeLists.txt file, `ctrl + save` and the project should compile.
+Alternatively you can run `cmake ..  -DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake` from within the build directory to build from command line.

 There are two executables which can be run.
 To run the main project select `min_span_tree_visualizer.exe` or to run the test suite select `tests.exe`